 This highly entertaining puzzler was scripted by Francis Durbridge (1912-1998), who adapted it from his six-part BBC TV serial, My Friend Charles.
-John Mills stars as the Harley Street doctor who returns home one evening and finds the dead body of Frieda, a German actress.
-They had met only a few hours earlier at London Airport (as Heathrow Airport used to be called) when he collected her for a friend.
-The another woman he just met, this time a new patient, soon also turns up dead …
+John Mills stars as the Harley Street doctor who returns home one evening and there finds the dead body of Frieda, a German actress.
+They had met only a few hours earlier at London Airport (as Heathrow used to be called) when he collected her for a friend.
+Then another woman he just met, this time a new patient, soon also turns up dead …

 I offer this review for Todd Mason’s Tuesday’s Overlooked Movie meme over at his fab Sweet Freedom blog – you should head over there right now.

 “Are You trying to blackmail me, Mr Brady?”

 “Oh, is that a possibility?
 Are you wealthy, Doctor?”

 “No, I’m not.”

 So popular on TV that the BBC screened a repeat in 1956 within 2 months of its original transmission, this is very recognisable as a Durbridge story.
 We have the innocent but resourceful hero accused of crimes he didn’t commit, the equivocal supporting characters, the slightly suspicious ‘hail fellow well met’ friend, the surprisingly obliging police inspector, the leader of an international smuggling ring who is only unmasked at the end, etc. In other words, nobody can be trusted and until the end we really are not supposed to know who is who and what is going on.